Tryhrdt/MECH3433_Task1/README.md

 If you would like to do it within pycharm, please run ```py -m pip install robomaster``` within the terminal tab.

 Please create a new branch from ```origin:main``` to keep track of your own changes and refrain from merging to ```origin:main``` without testing.

+---

+##  Robomaster connection method

+  There are a few methods to connect the robomaster to the controlling laptop.

+* **Wi-Fi Direct** connection with robomaster in AP mode (single robomaster only)
+* **Wi-Fi** connection with the laptop in AP mode (multiple robomasters)

+As we plan to use multiple robomasters together, we should use a laptop as the AP and connect all the robomasters to it.